Asia

 Economy Dinner on JAL.
 Tokyo Travel Checklist

-The Japan Airlines dinner in economy that included miso soup, wine and ice cream for dessert.
+The Japan Airlines dinner in economy included miso soup, wine and ice cream for dessert.
 Photo Credit: Catherine Parker

 Getting to Japan

-I live in Texas and fares departing out of Dallas/Ft.
+I live in Texas, and fares departing out of Dallas/Ft.
 Worth and Houston Intercontinental were expensive.
 So I did a little research.

-I’m a former flight attendant for American Airlines so I know some secrets.
+I’m a former flight attendant for American Airlines, so I know some secrets.
 I always check markets with lots of competition.
 For Japan, that’s the West Coast.

 I looked at all the departure points–Los Angeles, San Francisco, Seattle and San Diego.

 Keeping the codeshare airlines in mind to maximize points, I found the cheapest airfare to Tokyo’s Narita Airport on Japan Airlines.
-JAL codeshares with American Airlines so I compared the airplane and the service between the two airlines.
+JAL codeshares with American Airlines, so I compared the airplane and the service between the two airlines.

 JAL offered a Boeing 787 Dreamliner on the San Diego-Narita route with a higher level of service in economy.
 And I could check two bags per passenger for free on JAL, a nice bonus that saved a minimum of $25 a bag.